microsoft/accessibility-insights-action/docs/usage.md

             # Insert any jobs here required to build your website files

-            - name: Scan for A11y issues
+            - name: Scan for accessibility issues
               uses: microsoft/accessibility-insights-action@v1
               with:
                   repo-token: ${{ secrets.GITHUB_TOKEN }}